jsc86/jsc.commons/src/jsc.commons/jsc.commons.rc/README.md

 more actions (implementing *IAction*).
 An action has an *Apply* which can modify a given subject.

-A *IRuleChecker* has two modes for checking rules:
+An *IRuleChecker* has two modes for checking rules:
  1. Check the subject with all rules until the first violation occurs and return it.
 If no rule is violated *NonViolation.Instance* is returned.